Housing

 The city offers three free home rehabilitation programs - Help for Homes (H4H), the Code Compliance Assistance Program (CodeCAP), and Paint-a-Thon (PAT).
 For more information on the programs, see the sections below.

 To apply, submit your completed application and supporting documentation.
 A list of required supporting documents is included in the last two pages of the application.
 An application is not considered complete until the application and supporting documentation is submitted.
 NOTE: Incomplete applications will not be received.
 Applicants are required to meet with a Housing Coordinator for application review prior to submittal.
+The home rehabilitation programs are not emergency assistance or home repair reimbursement programs.

 2025 Home Rehabilitation Program Application [PDF/371KB]